locoframework/loco-rails-core/README.md

 controller.index();
 ```

-If you don't define a namespace controlller - it will be skipped.
+If you don't define a namespace controller - it will be skipped.
-If you don't define an `initialize` or `index` actions - **Loco-JS** won't call them.
+If you don't define an `initialize` or `index` actions - **Loco-JS-Core** won't call them.
-You can define a JavaScript counterparts only for those actions that you want to augment with JavaScript features.
+You can define JavaScript counterparts only for those actions that you want to augment with JavaScript features.

-**Loco-Rails-Core** is a good choice if you don't need all the features that [Loco-Rails](https://github.com/locoframework/loco-rails) provides.
+**Loco-Rails-Core** is the right choice if you don't need all features that [Loco-Rails](https://github.com/locoframework/loco-rails) provides.

 # 📥 Installation